Baha’ Mou

 Blue Carbon in the Sundarbans

 The Sundarbans, a sprawling mangrove forest shared by India and Bangladesh, is a vibrant ecosystem of high biodiversity value.
 Home to indigenous communities like the Mouli tribe, this unique landscape has sustained generations through fishing, farming, and beekeeping.
-Known for its rich biodiversity, an array of wildlife, including the iconic Royal Bengal tiger, crocodiles, deer, and various bird species.
-While facing increasing pressures from human activity and climate change, our efforts are underway to restore and protect the Sundarbans through the planting of native mangrove species with the active involvement of local communities.
+The region is also known for its rich biodiversity and array of wildlife, including the iconic Royal Bengal tiger, crocodiles, deer, and various bird species.
+While facing increasing pressures from human activity and climate change, our efforts are underway to restore and protect the Sundarbans by planting native mangrove species with the active involvement of local communities.

 West Bengal, India